Light in correlated disordered media

-Short-range correlated disordered systems constitute the primary class found in colloidal systems with isotropic interactions, since short-range correlations stem from the impenetrability of particles in suspension.
-Interestingly, densely packed sphere assemblies are also hyperuniform, but not stealthy~\cite{zachary2011hyperuniform}, for details see section~\ref{HUsec}.
+Short-range correlated disordered systems constitute the primary class found in colloidal suspensions with isotropic interactions, since short-range correlations stem from the impenetrability of particles in suspension.
 The behavior of other repulsive particles, such as charge-stabilized particles, can often be mapped onto the isotropic hard-sphere case~\cite{pusey1986phase, gast1998simple}.
 The recent advent of colloids interacting via sticky patches could open a pathway towards more complex structures through self-assembly~\cite{he2020colloidal}.

 In general, short-range structural correlations are not limited to sphere assemblies but can also be encoded in connected networks \cite{florescu2009designer, liew2011photonic, muller2013silicon}, in which case the individual scattering centers are more difficult to identify.
-This form of correlated structure is widespread in natural photonic structures such as bird feathers~\cite{saranathan2012structure} and very popular in artificial photonic structures fabricated by top-down techniques~\cite{liew2011photonic, riboli2014engineering}.
-Dry foams are promising candidates for correlated network structures that can be made by self-assembly~\cite{ricouvier2019foam}.
+This form of correlated structure is widespread in natural photonic structures such as bird feathers~\cite{saranathan2012structure} and very popular in artificial photonic structures fabricated by top-down techniques~\cite{liew2011photonic, muller2013silicon, muller2017photonic}.
+Dry foams are promising candidates for correlated network structures that can be made by self-assembly~\cite{ricouvier2019foam, klatt2019phoamtonic, maimouni2020micrometric}.